Raghulrook/Ineuron-Assignment/README.md

 Q20.
 What are conditional statements in Python?

-`In python we have some looping function that are need to ended or it will keep on looping , Because of that we have some condition that loop will get stop and they three given below *if-else, *if elif else, *Nested if`
+`In python we have some looping function that are need to ended or it will keep on looping , Because of that we have some condition that loop will get stop and they three given below *if-else, *if elif else, *Nested if.`